Skip to main content

 GA4BigQuery is a digital guide & newsletter with example queries and tutorials on how to query Google Analytics data in BigQuery.

-My goal is to provide valuable content to data analysts, online marketeers and engineers who seek guidance on how to query the GA4 BigQuery export data set.
+Our goal is to provide valuable content to data analysts, online marketeers and engineers who seek guidance on how to query the GA4 BigQuery export data set—and other digital data sources.

 Can I subscribe for free?

 Yes!
-Become a free member and get a monthly newsletter packed with GA4 & BigQuery news, tips & tricks in your inbox.
+Become a free member and get a thoughtfully curated newsletter delivered on a flexible schedule, packed with GA4 & BigQuery news, tips & tricks in your inbox.
 You can unsubscribe from this newsletter anytime.

 Why should I become a premium subscriber?